7 of the Best Spots in the Smoky Mountains for First-Time Visitors

 About the Great Smoky Mountains National Park

 Once you visit the Great Smoky Mountains National Park, you’ll understand why it’s the most visited national park in the country!
 Eleven million people come each year to explore everything it has to offer, from hikes, to scenic drives, to wildlife.
 Now that you know about some of the best spots in the Smoky Mountains you should see on your first visit, you’re ready to start planning your trip.
+Find out some of the best things to do in Pigeon Forge and Gatlinburg for first time visitors so you know what you should do and see!

 Learn more about the Smoky Mountains before you come, and get excited to explore the Smokies!